Migrant arrivals to Europe lower but deaths remain high - WTMJ

 It added that many migrants previously worked in sectors such as fishing and agriculture that have suffered greatly from the economic consequences of the pandemic.

 The sea routes are lethal.
-The International Organization for Migration’s Missing Migrants Project has confirmed the death or disappearances of at least 2,300 people last year.
+The International Organization for Migration’s Missing Migrants Project has confirmed the death or disappearances of nearly 2,300 people last year.
 This number is higher than in 2019 when 2,095 victims were recorded and slightly lower than in 2018 which had 2,344.

 The Central Mediterranean north of Libya saw 984 people perish in 2020.
-Meanwhile, on the Atlantic route to the Canaries at least 849 victims were recorded — more than four times as many as in any previous year, according to the report, “Maritime Migration to Europe.”
+Meanwhile, on the Atlantic route to the Canary Islands, at least 849 victims were recorded — more than four times as many as in any previous year, according to the report, “Maritime Migration to Europe: Focus on the Overseas Route to the Canary Islands.”

+The deaths of 300 more Europe-bound asylum-seekers and migrants on the two sea passages have already been documented this year, the IOM said.

+In the latest incident in the Canaries, at least three people died Friday after a crowded migrant boat capsized south of the island of Tenerife.
+Spanish rescuers pulled 41 people from the water with the help of a nearby fishing vessel, and also recovered the bodies of two women and a man, a spokesman with Spain’s Maritime Rescue Service said.

-In 2020 there were at least 19 cases of invisible shipwrecks in the Atlantic and Mediterranean, with 571 people reported missing, according to IOM data requested by the AP.
+Not included in the report’s death toll for last year are nine cases of invisible shipwrecks reported in the Atlantic and Mediterranean last year with hundreds of additional potential victims, according to IOM data requested by the AP.

 “Such cases are extremely difficult to detect, let alone verify, and are yet another indication that the true number of deaths on maritime routes to Europe is far higher than indicated by the available data,” the report said.